|Position:||Associate Head Coach|

 Following the 2014-15 season, Runyan was named the Western Fencing Conference (WFC) Coach of the Year.
 He helped lead the UC San Diego women to a WFC championship at the NCAA West Regionals, where the Tritons triumphed over Stanford.

-Runyan does much of the recruiting for the Tritons, and is the chairman of UC San Diego's annual BladeRunner tournament.
+Runyan does much of the recruiting for the Tritons.
+He was largely responsible for resurrecting the UC San Diego's annual BladeRunner tournament in 2004 and served as tournament chairman for 14 years.
 He also spent four years on the NCAA Fencing Championship Committee.

-He holds coaching titles of Prevot in saber and foil from the United States Fencing Coaches Association.
+He holds coaching titles of Master in saber and Prevot in foil from the United States Fencing Coaches Association.

 Runyan began fencing in college at Cal State LA under USFA Hall of Fame Fencing Master Delmar Calvert and later trained in saber under interim U.S. national coach Dmitriy Guy.